fbpx

 Day 10: Leave Melbourne

 On the way back, we also booked our flight with Qantas Airways.
 We put in a bid for Business Class where I slept a lot!
-We loved the fully horizontal bed, more elevated food options, and a welcome glass of champagne.
+I loved the fully horizontal bed, more elevated food options, and a welcome glass of champagne.
 We also spent some time in the Qantas Business Lounge and Qantas First-Class Lounge.

 In the business lounge we got to enjoy fresh meals, a nice warm shower, a juice bar, and even an espresso bar with a barista who would make you your custom drink.
 After a long trip in Melbourne, it was a great way to still continue our Melbourne experience!